TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/4. Continuous Data Module/Continuous Spike Analysis/Functions/README.txt

 % 9.
 TwoORThreeD: char, either "TwoD" or "ThreeD" for 2d or 3d plot
 % 10.
 CurrentPlotData: structure in which analysis results are saved in
 % case user wants to export them
+% 11.PreservePlotChannelLocations: double, 1 or 0 whether to preserve
+% original spacing between active channel (in case of inactiove islands between active channel)

 % Output:
 % 1.
 CurrentPlotData: structure in which analysis results are saved in